microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/labelingoptions.md

 ---
 title: "labelingOptions resource type"
-description: "Describes the labeling options that can be provided to the evaluation APIs."
+description: "Represents the labeling options that can be provided to the evaluation APIs."
 localization_priority: Normal
 author: "tommoser"
 ms.prod: "microsoft.informationprotection""